In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: BBC

-The Enron bankruptcy was one of the most significant corporate collapses in history centred around the Enron Corporation, previously one of the most innovative and successful energy companies in the United States.
+The Enron bankruptcy was one of history’s biggest corporate collapses, involving the Enron Corporation, once a leading energy company in the United States.

-At its peak, Enron was a powerhouse in the energy sector, involved in trading natural gas, electricity, and other commodities.
+At its peak, Enron was a giant in natural gas, electricity, and other commodities trading.

-To further boost their image of having great success and profitability, Enron’s CEO engaged in aggressive mark-to-market accounting - a practice that allowed the company to estimate the future value of long-term contracts and record those projected profits immediately.
+To boost its image of success and profitability, Enron’s CEO embraced mark-to-market accounting, which let the company record projected profits immediately.

-The scandal eventually was revealed, and Enron's stock price plummeted, with the company ultimately filing for bankruptcy after revealing they were billions of dollars in debt.
+Enron’s stock plummeted, and the company filed for bankruptcy after revealing it was billions of dollars in debt.

 100 Years of Fraud

-Looking back at the past 100 years, we can see that fraud can come in any shape or form – from the food you eat to your bank.
+Looking back over the past century, we can see that fraud comes in many shapes and forms—from the food you eat to your bank.

-With the sharp increase in online services, digital platforms present threat vectors that we need to be aware of and actively protect against.
+With the rise in online services, digital platforms present new threat vectors we must stay aware of and guard against.

 References